astropy/astropy/docs/io/ascii/read.rst

 without checking the column requirements.
 In this way, a table with only one column or column names that look like a number can still be successfully read.

-The guessing process respects any values of the Reader, delimiter, and quotechar parameters as well as options for the fast reader that were supplied to the read() function.
+The guessing process respects any values of the reader_cls, delimiter, and quotechar parameters as well as options for the fast reader that were supplied to the read() function.
 Any guesses that would conflict are skipped.
 For example, the call::

- >>> data = ascii.read(table, Reader=ascii.NoHeader, quotechar="'")
+ >>> data = ascii.read(table, reader_cls=ascii.NoHeader, quotechar="'")

-would only try the four delimiter possibilities, skipping all the conflicting Reader and quotechar combinations.
-Similarly, with any setting of ``fast_reader`` that requires use of the fast engine, only the fast variants in the Reader list above will be tried.
+would only try the four delimiter possibilities, skipping all the conflicting reader_cls and quotechar combinations.
+Similarly, with any setting of ``fast_reader`` that requires use of the fast engine, only the fast variants in the reader_cls list above will be tried.

 Disabling
 ---------